Action52/TPC-DS_BenchmarkProject/README.md

 This will trigger the job that will first execute the notebook that performs the tpcds on 4 scale factors: 1G, 2G, 3G, and 4G.
 Then another notebook will be executed.
 This second notebook generates the visualizations of the experiments that were performed on the first notebook and sends the results to the stakeholder.
 If correctly executed, the CLI will return a run_id to track the job.
 Once completed, databricks will automatically send a notification of completion/failure to you and the report to the stakeholder.
+The report might be considered as "spam" by your email provider so please check that section to look for the report.
 You can also check the results by checking the output of the run by:

 ```